the-write-one/datadog-quickstart/QuickStart.md

 5. We change our "check"'s collection interval so that it only submits the metric once every 45 seconds.

-**Bonus Feature:** Change the collection interval without modifying the Python check file you created?
+**Bonus Feature:** Change the collection interval without modifying the Python "check" file you created?

 `/etc/datadog-agent/conf.d/my_check.yaml`:
 ```